cs480group/CS480/README.md

-The following information details how our program operates.
+# The following information details how our program operates

-How to build the project:
+## How to build the project

 The project requires only one library that is not a part of java; The JavafxSDK.
 This library we have included within our github but only the windows version.
 If you need a MacOS version you will need to download it from https://gluonhq.com/products/javafx/.
 The other thing needed when compiling the project from source is to set vm arguments at runtime;
 Example: